 This validation problem tests the calculation of FED for a moving occupant.
-The PyroSim model is shown in Figure 76.
+The PyroSim model is shown in Figure 91.
 The model is divided into three initial (INIT) regions separated by thin wall obstructions.

-Figure 79: PyroSim model of FED calculation for moving occupant.
+Figure 91: PyroSim model of FED calculation for moving occupant.

 The init regions used a mix of air and combustion products.
 The mass fractions of species in the two mixtures are shown in Table 10.
-Init Region 1 had 100% mass fraction combustion products, Init Region 2 had 75% combustion products and 25% air, and Init Region 3 had 50% combustion products and 50% air.
+Init Region 1 has 100% mass fraction combustion products, Init Region 2 has 75% combustion products and 25% air, and Init Region 3 has 50% combustion products and 50% air.